Cayuga Community College: History

 The State University of New York (SUNY) Board of Trustees approved the establishment of its first community college on April 9, 1953.
 Classes began the following year in September at Auburn Community College in the former James Street Elementary School with sixty-nine students.
 In 1977, Cayuga County assumed sponsorship for the college and it changed its name to Cayuga County Community College.
-Dr. Albert T. Skinner, dean from 1953 to 1955 and president from 1955 until 1978 was instrumental in starting and developing the school from its humble beginnings to the campus where it is now located.
+Albert T. Skinner, dean from 1953 to 1955 and president from 1955 until 1978 was instrumental in starting and developing the school from its humble beginnings to the campus where it is now located.
 Four of its buildings were added during his tenure.

 Six year after opening, the college moved to its current location to accommodate rising enrollment.
 The original classroom building remains the main building on campus with other buildings added at later dates: the library (1964), the technology building (1970), the bookstore (1971), Spartan Hall (1980), and the nature center (1983).
 Later expansions included the opening of the Fulton Campus in 1994.
 In 2003, the college also opened the Regional Economic Center which housed classrooms for Cayuga students, the offices of several agencies providing employment services to area residents, the new home of the college's NASA-sponsored Institute for the Application of Geospatial Technology, and the college’s Business and Industry Center, a workforce training complex.

-Daniel Paul Larson, D.M.A, joined Cayuga as its seventh president in 2007.
+Daniel Paul Larson joined Cayuga as its seventh president in 2007.
 Six years into his term, in 2013, the college experienced public turmoil when three of the four unions at the college voted no confidence in his leadership.
 In October of that year, he tendered his resignation, which was accepted by the board effective November 4.
 Shortly thereafter, the college also declared financial exigency.

-Dr. Gregory T. DeCinque joined Cayuga Community College as Interim President in December 2013.
-Dr. Brian M. Durant joined Cayuga Community College as President in August 2015.
+Gregory T. DeCinque joined Cayuga Community College as Interim President in December 2013.
+Brian M. Durant succeeded him in August 2015.